Company overview

 Parkview Health focuses on retention from the moment a provider joins the organization.
 Onboarding is “more than coordinating scores of paperwork and sending them on their way,” says Angela Pulcini, director of provider services for Parkview Health.
 “It's staying in touch with our providers throughout their first year.
 They have a physician mentor assigned to them as well as a navigator who guides them through the pre-hire process and then stays with them throughout the first year.”

-Healthcare providers — and physicians in particular — can live and work nearly anywhere they want.
+Healthcare providers—and physicians in particular—can live and work nearly anywhere they want.
 If you want to retain them, it’s crucial to help providers build lasting ties within the community so they will be less inclined to leave.

 “We work with our chamber of commerce, which has great programs to help people get integrated in their community.
 When family, partners, and spouses find opportunities within our community, their job is not the only thing keeping them here,” explains Jessie Pondell, manager of talent strategy for Prevea Health.

 That effort to foster community connections begins during the recruitment process for Aspirus Health.
-“It’s just letting them know right up front that we have amazing resources — anything that they need, they can reach out to us,” says Nicole Kiser, locum tenens recruiter for Aspirus Health.
-"We literally have resources for everything in the community: daycare, making sure your family is a good fit, if you need help with this and that.
-Providing as many possible resources as you can upfront during the recruitment process — that's really something that sticks with them.”
+“It’s just letting them know right up front that we have amazing resources—anything that they need, they can reach out to us,” says Nicole Kiser, locum tenens recruiter for Aspirus Health.

-7. Take exit interviews seriously
+6. Take exit interviews seriously

 Exit interviews can help provide a blueprint for improvement.
 “During those exit interviews or even during that time of receiving that resignation, we’re trying to see what, overall, the reason they’re leaving is and what can Presbyterian do better,” Latham says.

 Provider retention is a major challenge for nearly every health system, but following these strategies can help improve provider satisfaction and increase loyalty to your organization.
+When physicians feel heard, trusted, and engaged, they’re more likely to stay, which is a win for everyone.

 More on this topic: